icepaq/icepaq/README.md

 ### Hey 👋

 My name is Anton.
-I mostly work with backend frameworks such as Spring and Express.
-Although I love to try new things out.
-I'll sometimes work with some front-end projects, the VSCode API or even my Arduino!
+I mostly work with backend frameworks such as Spring, Next and Express.
+However I'm always learning new things!

 A random fact about me is I absolutely **LOVE** mango juice and sushi.